 Section 3.
 Life Insurance.
 The County will maintain the current life insurance and AD&D coverage and pay the full cost thereof.
+The amount of coverage under these policies will be \$50,000.00.

 Section 4.
 Health Reimbursement Account (HRA).
-The County will contribute, for each full-time employee, into a County HRA, sixty dollars (\$60.00) per month.
+The County will contribute, for each full-time employee not regularly scheduled to work holidays and not receiving the additional Article 14, Section 3, Pay in Lieu of Holidays, HRA contribution, into a County HRA, one hundred twenty five dollars (\$125.00) per month.
+The County will contribute, for each full-time employee regularly scheduled to work holidays and receiving the additional Article 14, Section 3, Pay in Lieu of Holidays, HRA contribution, into a County HRA, sixty (\$60.00) per month.
 For employees on "no-pay" status or who end their employment at the County this benefit shall be pro-rated.